About ACD

 Our Story

-The Association for Creatine Deficiencies (ACD) was established in 2012, by parents of children diagnosed with Cerebral Creatine Deficiency Syndrome (CCDS) that decided a rare disease needs a unified community to affect change for the future.
-The ACD Board consists of unpaid CCDS parent professionals committed to this cause.
+The Association for Creatine Deficiencies (ACD) was established in 2012, by parents of children diagnosed with Cerebral Creatine Deficiency Syndrome (CCDS) who decided that a unified community was needed to affect change for these rare syndromes.
+ACD Board Members are unpaid CCDS parent professionals who make financial contributions and are committed to this cause.

 Our Mission